-Roosevelt established its Comprehensive School Safety Plan in February 8, 2023.
-Roosevelt's School Safety Plan is current and is updated annually.
-Key elements of Roosevelt's School Safety Plan include the following: (a) routine and emergency disaster procedures; (b) suspension, and expulsion procedures; (c) teacher notification of pupils with a specific discipline history; (d) child abuse reporting procedures, (e) the district's sexual harassment policy; (f) school crime data; (g) the student dress code; (h) safe entrance and exit procedures; (i) the civil defense and disaster plan; and (j) discipline rules and procedures.
+Wayside established its Comprehensive School Safety Plan in 1998.
+A law enforcement officer specializing in safety provided direction in the establishment of the School Safety Plan.
+Wayside's School Safety Plan is current and is updated annually and the Wayside School Site Council approved the plan on Tuesday, February, 14, 2023.
+The Safety Plan was discussed with the staff on February, 14, 2023.
+Key elements of Wayside's School Safety Plan include the following: (a) routine and emergency disaster procedures; (b) suspension, and expulsion procedures; (c) teacher notification of pupils with a specific discipline history; (d) child abuse reporting procedures, (e) the district's sexual harassment policy; (f) school crime data; (g) the student dress code; (h) safe entrance and exit procedures; (i) the civil defense and disaster plan; and (j) discipline rules and procedures.
 Our overall goal is to maintain a safe and orderly school environment conducive to learning.